PaulCapestany/nostr_threads/README.md

    - Integration with Couchbase for storing and retrieving Nostr messages.
 2. **Thread Management**:
    - Implemented basic thread management logic using a flattened structure.
+   - Passed initial unit tests for creating and updating threads.
 3. **Daemon Service**:
    - Converted `nostr_threads` from a CLI tool to a daemon service that continuously runs.